the-ethical-ai/Climbing_Analysis/README.md

       VI.
 Crimps are the hardest type of hold to deal with (in all fairness, I've heard the same said of every type of hold except jugs).

-And that's a nice short(ish) summary of what this repository is for, why it's called what it is, and what I hope to do with it.
+And that's a short(ish) summary of what this repository is for, why it's called what it is, and what I hope to do with it.
 Enjoy!

-p.s. feel free to critique any of the projects I put in this repository.
+p.s. feel free to critique any of the components I put in this repository.
 I am always looking to improve my work.